 The current admission arrangements will remain in place for the time being.
 If the academy wanted to change its admission arrangements, consultation would be required.

 If the school converts to an academy, all staff currently employed by the school/local authority will automatically transfer to the new academy on their current pay and conditions.
 Although the academy will have more freedom to amend those pay and conditions in the future, the Management Committee does not intend to take such a step in the foreseeable future and in any event, any change to pay and conditions would need to be consulted upon with staff representatives.

 Will Roman Fields Change?

 We want to continue to be an outstanding school.
 We therefore do not intend to change Roman Fields except in ways which we think will improve the school even more.
-For students, it is unlikely that they will see much, if any, change in their day-to-day school lives.
+For students, it is unlikely that they will not see much, if any, change in their day-to-day school lives.
 Academies do have the power to vary their curriculums and vary the length of the school day, however, we do not intend to take any such steps at this stage and would engage with parents/carers, staff and students if we did ever intend to make such changes in the future.

 How can I find out more?

 There is more information about academies on the DfE website: http://www.education.gov.uk/academies